 When I am driving down my street to get to my house, I pass my neighbor’s side yard and then the side of my yard, just before I turn into my driveway.
-One summer day, while turning into my driveway, I noticed that the neighbor’s lawn had been mowed.
-Now the grass on our side was longer.
+One summer day in 2013, while turning into my driveway, I noticed that the neighbor’s lawn had been mowed.
+Now the grass on my side was longer.
 There was a clean line going down the middle of what had been a clear expanse of shaggy green grass.
-A week later, the reverse had happened: our yard had been mowed and the cut expanse was flipped to the other side.
+A week later, the reverse had happened: my yard had been mowed and the cut expanse was flipped to the other side.
 The lawn-mowing was delineating the property line.
 This invisible, legal line of land ownership was suddenly visible.
 I began taking notice of other visible markers of these quite real, but invisible, lot lines.
 In my project, Lot Line, I am looking at the spaces between houses.
 I am finding the visible markers such as fences, utility poles, and lawn-mowing lines that show the invisible property ownership lines.